 Hannah Bradby, Charlotte Kenten, Sarah Deedat & Myfanwy Morgan ‘Having a different conversation around death’: diverse hospital chaplains' views on end-of-life care.
 Ethnicity & Health 18(6): 530-543.

 Hannah Bradby.
 A review of research and policy documents on the international migration of physicians and nurses, Max Planck Institute for the Study of Religious and Ethnic Diversity Working Paper Series, WP 13-07, ISSN 2192-2357

 Hannah Bradby.
 ‘Ethnicity and health: The costs and benefits of conceptualising racism and ethnicity.’
 Social Science & Medicine.
 75(6): 955-958. [local copy]

-Hannah Bradby. “ ‘What do we mean by ‘racism’?
-Conceptualising the range of what we call racism in health care settings: a commentary on Peek et al.” Social Science & Medicine 71: 10-12.
+Hannah Bradby. ‘‘What do we mean by ‘racism’?
+Conceptualising the range of what we call racism in health care settings: A commentary on Peek et al’.’
+Social Science & Medicine.
+71(1): 10-12. [local copy]

 Hannah Bradby, Janet Hargreaves and Mary Robson ‘Story in health and social care.’
 Health Care Analysis 17 (4): 331-344.